webosose/website/content/en/docs/tutorials/native-apps/developing-native-apps.md

 5.  **Run the native app.**

+    To display the Home Launcher, drag the mouse cursor upward from the bottom of the screen (or swipe up from the bottom of the screen if you're using a touch display).

+    {{< note >}}
-    Use the Windows key on keyboard to show the Home Launcher.
+    On webOS OSE 1.x, press the Windows key on your keyboard to display the Home Launcher.
+    {{< /note >}}

     Click the app icon to see the window titled "Native qt app" with the following page:

     {{< figure src="/images/docs/tutorials/native-apps/native-app-screen.jpg" alt="native app screen" width="50%" height="50%" >}}